 ‘The charm, whimsy and magic of traditional fairytales remain, but the diverse characters challenge stereotypes about who they should be or how the y should act, stand up for themselves, and shape their own futures. ‘(From Back Cover).

-The Adventurous Princess is both illustrated by Erin-Claire Barrow.
+The Adventurous Princess is both written and illustrated by Erin-Claire Barrow.
 Her full-page colour drawings are respectful of the original tales but visually turn us to appreciate them differently.
 Erin hopes such stories ‘inspire young people, and young women in particular, to see themselves as the strong, clever and adventurous heroes of their own stories.’
 (Foreword.)
 You can see more of Erin’s work at her website.
 Take a look, for instance, at her collection called ‘Dangerous creatures from Celtic folklore.’

 The Adventurous Princess and Other Feminist Fairy Tales is published by Publisher Obscura, an imprint of Odyssey Books .
 You can also find it on Book Depository.
 On Amazon it is currently FREE on Kindle unlimited, although with illustrations of this quality you will want to hold the real thing in your hands.
 See also Barnes and Noble.

 Mark, your host here at Baffled Bear Books, is also guardian and blundering typist for Mawson, one of this bright world’s few published bears.
 Mawson is the writer-bear of It’s A Bright World To Feel Lost In and She Ran Away From Love.